david26694/david-masip-blog/_posts/2020-05-16-feature-selection-part-2.md

 would select `x2`, `x3` and `x4`, and this would of course degrade the model performance.

-And if you think about it, it makes sense.
+Thinking about it, it makes sense.
 In this random forest, to model the `x1` contribution, some splits are done with `x1`, some with her brothers.
 For this reason, if `x1` gets broken, the impact is not as big as if `x2` breaks.

 ### Lasso selection